 Let’s say your keyword is ‘dog training’ and you register your domain name as dogtraining.com.
 You then write a few posts or web pages on the subject.
 You create web addresses such as www.dogtraining.com/dog-training-methods.
 Now look at your URL: ‘dog training’ appears twice.
 Google looks on that as being keyword spamming.

 Use a domain name that relates to your blog in general terms, but that does not use a keyword you will be using in your posts.
 Something like ‘dog-matters.com or even doggydiscipline.com – think of something appropriate to your blog.

 Squirrly offers many more features that can help you rank high in Google for your keywords.
 The Squirrly traffic light feature gives you a red, amber or green indication of the optimization of your posts just as Yoast does.
 However, it goes beyond Yoast with many of its features and options.

-Give it a free try with three posts and check it out yourself.
-If you write only three posts each month on your blog, then you get Squirrly free.
-Even if you write three posts a day, give it a try with three and check it out.
+Give it a free trial with five posts and check it out yourself.
+If you write only five posts each month on your blog, then you get Squirrly free.
+Even if you write five posts a day, give it a try with five and check it out.
 Make sure you read this Squirrly Review again, then start optimizing!

 Squirrly Review: Conclusion of Review of the Squirrly SEO Plugin for Bloggers

 This review of the Squirrly SEO plugin for bloggers explains the more common features of Squirrly and how you can use them to help you attain the maximum Google ranking for your blog posts.
 It will also help you gain good listing positions in other search engines such as Bing, and to lesser extent Yahoo – which is more of a web directory than a search engine such as Google.